 Key Words: Non-alcoholic fatty liver disease; Liver fibrosis; cirrhosis; Prediction; Liver biopsy; Magnetic resonance elastography

 Zijlstra MK, Gampa A, Joseph N, Sonnenberg A, Fimmel CJ.
-Progressive changes in platelet counts and Fib-4 scores precede the diagnosis of advanced fibrosis in Nash patients.
+Progressive changes in platelet counts and Fib-4 scores precede the diagnosis of advanced fibrosis in NASH patients.
 World J Hepatol 2022; In press

 Core Tip: Our study is based on the well-known phenomenon of declining platelet counts in patients who develop cirrhosis, including those with underlying non-alcoholic fatty liver disease (NASH).
 This phenomenon has resulted in several recent publications using large health registries to show that progressive changes in non-invasive fibrosis scores preceded the ICD 9-based diagnoses of cirrhosis.
 These studies raised the issue of “predictability” of cirrhosis development.
 Our analysis extends these studies by examining a smaller, well-defined NASH patient population.
 Unlike previous studies, we included ALL fibrosis stages, provided that patients had undergone definitive staging by liver biopsy or magnetic resonance elastography.
 Our data unequivocally confirm that progressive thrombocytopenia and an increase in the Fib-4 scores precedes the diagnosis of cirrhosis.
 Moreover, the kinetics of the platelet drop add to the prediction of cirrhosis, suggesting that the time-dependent decrease in platelet counts may have true predictive power.